prabeesh/prabeesh.github.io/content/bonus/implementing-design-patterns-in-pyspark-data-pipelines.md

 ### What is the difference between the factory and singleton patterns?

 Factory produces many instances of different concrete classes that share an interface.
 Singleton restricts a class to exactly one instance.
-They solve opposite problems and are often used together — a factory object itself may be implemented as a singleton.
+They solve opposite problems and are often used together, a factory object itself may be implemented as a singleton.

 ### Is an abstract class the same as an `abc` class in Python?